-We have books on marriage and love giving us a context of how they should be.
+We have books on marriage and love giving us a context of how things should be.
 But when it comes to actually handling the nitty-gritty of real-life relationships, we often find ourselves at a loss.
-When things start to go awry and one has to face the real troubles of relationships, one has no idea how to fix a toxic relationship.
+When things start to go awry, one has no idea about how to fix a toxic relationship.

 What Is A Toxic Relationship?

-You know the irrational, discriminating and objectifying love that we were told is normal and rather endearing?
-The idea of this kind of love that actually makes us break the vase into the wall in a fit of angry tears says it’s okay to manipulate the partner because that doesn’t align with your sense of practicality.
-But if you don’t understand it in the first place, how to fix a toxic relationship will always hang in question.
+You know the irrational love that we were told is normal and endearing?
+The kind of love that makes us break the vase into the wall in a fit of angry tears; that says it’s okay to manipulate the partner because they don’t align with your idea of what is right.
+The very first step of healing from a toxic relationship is dismantling this idea in its entirety.

-Because of this conditioning, more often than not we tend to behave in ugly ways in the relationship that we think are normal or romantic, but in reality, these may be killing the partnership bit by bit.
-Because of this entrenched thought process, one completely loses sight of the unhealthy relationship vs healthy relationship distinction.
+Because of such age-old conditioning, more often than not, we tend to behave in ugly ways in the relationship thinking that they are normal or romantic.
+In reality, these may be killing the partnership bit by bit.
+Because of this entrenched thought process, one completely loses sight of the good qualities of a healthy relationship.

 Related Reading: Insecure Husband – 17 Ways To Deal With Him And Help Him Out